-Look elsewhere on this site for examples of SONG contracts which set out wages, vacations, hours of work, overtime and many other workplace issues.
+Look elsewhere on our website, www.song.on.ca, for examples of SONG contracts which set out wages, vacations, hours of work, overtime and many other workplace issues.
 The site also provides the names of the dedicated local officers and staff who have served this union since its formation.